Pr3dat0r47/Port-opener/README.md

 # Port-opener
-This tool help you open any range of ports you want
+Port_opener help you open any range of ports you want Port_scanner help you to scan for any opened ports